 INHIBITOR is partner to an Option Agreement with the University of Connecticut for exclusive world-wide rights to newly discovered and patented itraconazole analogues.
 The optioned field of use includes all therapeutic, prophylactic, and diagnostic uses for cancerous and non-cancerous cell proliferation disorders in humans.
 During the term of this exclusivity which is subject to expiration on July 31, 2021, UConn will not offer third parties the opportunity to license the patent portfolio or have rights to pending patents within this field of use.
-The option agreement continues for an exclusive option period of up to one more year while UConn and INHIBITOR collaborate on preclinical testing efforts for targeted cancers which are manifested via upregulation of the Hedgehog Pathway.
+The option agreement continues for an exclusive option period while UConn and INHIBITOR collaborate on preclinical testing efforts for targeted cancers which are manifested via upregulation of the Hedgehog Pathway.

 The itraconazole analogues, which are being developed by Dr. M. Kyle Hadden, Associate Professor of Medicinal Chemistry, Department of Pharmaceutical Sciences at UConn, have modifications to particular regions of the itraconazole scaffold.
 The patents and patent applications include compositions of matter claims covering the itraconazole analogues and method claims covering their use for the treatment of cancer.
 Data from Dr. Hadden’s laboratory suggest that certain of these analogues maintain potent Hedgehog Pathway inhibition while exhibiting improved pharmacokinetic parameters and the potential for reduced off-target side effects sometimes associated with itraconazole.
 Of particular interest to INHIBITOR are two U.S. patents issued to UConn in May and December of 2017 regarding itraconazole analogues and their methods of use and newly applied for patents for analogues with potentially higher Hedgehog pathway inhibition and greater in vivo solubility characteristics.